SimonGenin/hadron-docs/src/core.md

 hadron(
   expressApp,
-  [Promise.resolve(hadronExpress)], // @todo - pass module without wrapping in promise config
+  [Promise.resolve(hadronExpress)], // @todo - pass module without wrapping in a promise config
 )
   .then(() => {